No. 7 Texas A&M, Kellen Mond throttle South Carolina 48-3

 COLUMBIA, S.C.
+(AP) — Texas A&M put on a performance worthy of a College Football Playoff contender.
+The seventh-ranked Aggies don’t plan on stopping, either.

-(AP) — Kellen Mond threw four touchdown passes to become Texas A&M’s career leader, Isaiah Spiller ran for 131 yards and the No. 7 Aggies routed South Carolina 48-3 on Saturday night.
+Kellen Mond threw four touchdown passes to become the school’s career leader, Isaiah Spiller ran for 131 yards and the Aggies routed South Carolina 48-3 on Saturday night.

+“We’re turning heads and doing a lot of things that people didn’t think we were going to do,” Aggies defensive tackle Bobby Brown III said.
+“We’re going to keep turning heads, proving people wrong.”

+Just maybe all the way to a playoff berth.
+They certainly look the part against the Gamecocks.

-Mond moved past Jerrod Jefferson with the 68th touchdown pass of his career, a 52-yarder to Devon Achane in the third quarter with the game long decided.
+Mond set the school mark with the 68th touchdown pass of his career, a 52-yarder to Devon Achane in the third quarter with the game long decided.

 Mond also ran for a score to help Texas A&M improve to 5-1 — all in the Southeastern Conference — for its best start since opening 6-0 in 2016.
 The Aggies are 7-0 against the Gamecocks.